openhab/openhab-addons/bundles/org.openhab.binding.systeminfo/README.md

 -   Network IP,name and adapter name, mac, data sent and received, packets sent and received;
 -   Process information - size of RAM memory used, CPU load, process name, path, number of threads.

-The binding uses [OSHI](https://github.com/oshi/oshi) API to access this information regardless of the underlyin platform and does not need any native parts.
+The binding uses [OSHI](https://github.com/oshi/oshi) API to access this information regardless of the underlying platform and does not need any native parts.

 ## Bridge configuration